daviddecorso/BuyAndSell/README.md

 ## Installing:

-Simply drag and drop the [BuyAndSell .jar file](https://github.com/daviddecorso/BuyAndSell/blob/master/target/BuyAndSell-1.0.jar) into your server's plugin folder.
+Simply drag and drop the [BuyAndSell.jar file](https://github.com/daviddecorso/BuyAndSell/blob/master/target/BuyAndSell-1.0.jar) into your server's plugin folder.

 The plugin will create a new directory and prices file to store item prices.
 You can start adding prices via the /setbuyprice and /setsellprice commands, or directly into the prices.txt file with the format (Item) (Buy price) (Sell price).